MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Revisiting adapters with adversarial training. [[paper]](https://arxiv.org/abs/2210.04886)
+  - Sylvestre-Alvise Rebuffi, Francesco Croce, Sven Gowal.
+  - Key Word: Adversarial Training; Adapters.
+  - <details><summary>Digest</summary> We improve upon the top-1 accuracy of a non-adversarially trained ViT-B16 model by +1.12% on ImageNet (reaching 83.76% top-1 accuracy).
+Second, and more importantly, we show that training with adapters enables model soups through linear combinations of the clean and adversarial tokens.
+These model soups, which we call adversarial model soups, allow us to trade-off between clean and robust accuracy without sacrificing efficiency.
+Finally, we show that we can easily adapt the resulting models in the face of distribution shifts.

+- FLamby: Datasets and Benchmarks for Cross-Silo Federated Learning in Realistic Healthcare Settings. [[paper]](https://arxiv.org/abs/2210.04620)
+  - Jean Ogier du Terrail, Samy-Safwan Ayed, Edwige Cyffers, Felix Grimberg, Chaoyang He, Regis Loeb, Paul Mangold, Tanguy Marchand, Othmane Marfoq, Erum Mushtaq, Boris Muzellec, Constantin Philippenko, Santiago Silva, Maria Teleńczuk, Shadi Albarqouni, Salman Avestimehr, Aurélien Bellet, Aymeric Dieuleveut, Martin Jaggi, Sai Praneeth Karimireddy, Marco Lorenzi, Giovanni Neglia, Marc Tommasi, Mathieu Andreux. *NeurIPS 2022*
+  - Key Word: Federated Learning; Healthcare; Benchmarks.
+  - <details><summary>Digest</summary> We propose a novel cross-silo dataset suite focused on healthcare, FLamby (Federated Learning AMple Benchmark of Your cross-silo strategies), to bridge the gap between theory and practice of cross-silo FL.
+FLamby encompasses 7 healthcare datasets with natural splits, covering multiple tasks, modalities, and data volumes, each accompanied with baseline training code.

+- Coresets for Wasserstein Distributionally Robust Optimization Problems. [[paper]](https://arxiv.org/abs/2210.04260)
+  - Ruomin Huang, Jiawei Huang, Wenjie Liu, Hu Ding. *NeurIPS 2022*
+  - Key Word: Coresets; Distributionally Robust Optimization.
+  - <details><summary>Digest</summary> We introduce a unified framework to construct the ϵ-coreset for the general WDRO problems.
+Though it is challenging to obtain a conventional coreset for WDRO due to the uncertainty issue of ambiguous data, we show that we can compute a ''dual coreset'' by using the strong duality property of WDRO.

+- Attention Diversification for Domain Generalization. [[paper]](https://arxiv.org/abs/2210.04206) [[code]](https://github.com/hikvision-research/DomainGeneralization)
+  - Rang Meng, Xianfeng Li, Weijie Chen, Shicai Yang, Jie Song, Xinchao Wang, Lei Zhang, Mingli Song, Di Xie, Shiliang Pu. *ECCV 2022*
+  - Key Word: Domain Generalization; Attention Diversification.
+  - <details><summary>Digest</summary> We find the devils lie in the fact that models trained on different domains merely bias to different domain-specific features yet overlook diverse task-related features.
+Under this guidance, a novel Attention Diversification framework is proposed, in which Intra-Model and Inter-Model Attention Diversification Regularization are collaborated to reassign appropriate attention to diverse task-related features.

 - Tikhonov Regularization is Optimal Transport Robust under Martingale Constraints. [[paper]](https://arxiv.org/abs/2210.01413)
   - Jiajin Li, Sirui Lin, Jose Blanchet, Viet Anh Nguyen. *NeurIPS 2022*
   - Key Word: Optimal Transport; Distributionally Robust Optimization; Tikhonov Regularization.